 Steller sea lions

 While NOAA has produced time series of population estimates for the Steller sea lion populations along the eastern Pacific, these population do not coincide with our spatial areas.
 We had had to disaggregate many of the NOAA abundance estimates for California, Washington, Oregon, British Columbia, and southeast Alaska.
 In particular, we had to disaggregate: the California population into central and northern California and estimate a time-series of abundance for Salish Sea inland waters.
-We also needed to derive estimates of Steller sea lion abundance for the Columbia River and western Alaska.
+We also needed to derive estimates of Steller sea lion abundance for the Columbia River and Gulf of Alaska.

-Since there is only a coast wide California population estimate, and our model divides northern and central California into different regions, we used analyses by Pitcher et al. (2007) and Angliss and Allen (2015) to divide the aggregate California time-series.
-Based on the figures in (Pitcher et al. 2007) this ratio between the numbers at Año Nuevo (central California) have steadily decreased while the numbers at St. George reef (northern California) had steadily increased.
-We digitized the plot in (Pitcher et al. 2007) and fit exponential curves to the data, and then used the curves to estimate the ratio of central and northern Steller sea lions over time (see the “SSLinterpolated” worksheet in predatoAbundanceSources.xlsx for ratios).
+Since there is only a coast wide California population estimate, and our model divides northern and central California into different regions using analyses by Pitcher et al. (2007) and Angliss and Allen (2015) .
+Based on the figures in (Pitcher et al. 2007) the ratio between the numbers at Año Nuevo (central California) and the numbers at St. George reef (northern California) has steadily decreased.
+We digitized the plot in (Pitcher et al. 2007) and fit exponential curves to the haul out data for each area, and then used the curves to estimate the ratio of central and northern California Steller sea lion populations over time (see the “SSLinterpolated” worksheet in predatoAbundanceSources.xlsx for ratios).

-For the western Alaska population estimates were based on survey estimates exist from Sease et al. (2001) and Fritz et al. (2008), and unpublished data by Trites and Donnelly (2003).
-We placed the analysis of the western Alaska steller sea lion numbers in a separate worksheet titled, “SSL_EGULF” in the predatoAbundanceSources.xlsx file.
+The Gulf of Alaska population estimates were based on survey estimates exist Sease et al. (2001) and Fritz et al. (2008), and unpublished data by Trites and Donnelly (2003).
+We placed the analysis of the Gulf of Alaska Steller sea lion numbers in a separate worksheet titled, “SSL_EGULF” in the predatoAbundanceSources.xlsx file.

 The population of Salish Sea Steller sea lions are mostly likely transient males that migrate from coastal British Columbia and the Washington Coast to inland waters during the fall, winter and spring months (Bigg 1985, Jeffries et al. 2014).
 Because their population numbers are low relative to other areas, it was easier from a modeling perspective to treat these individuals as if they were their own Salish population, and during the summer months when they are not present they are distributed evenly to the Washington Coast and outer British Columbia coast.
 We found three surveys of Steller sea lion abundance in the Salish Sea: Bigg (1985), Edgell and Demarchi (2012), and Jeffries et al. (2014).
 During the 1970s Bigg observed approximately 35-330 Stellers sea lions in British Columbia inland waters, Jefferies observed peaks counts of ~350 in Washington State inland waters, and Edgel and Demarchi observed haul-outs of 680 individuals at Race Rocks in the Strait of Juan de Fuca.
 Similar to the California sea lion estimates for the Salish Sea, we fit a logistic model to the Edgell and Demarchi time-series because it was the most complete of the three surveys, with the understanding that using just Race Rocks surveys probably represents an underestimate of Steller Sea lion abundance.
 We then multiplied the haul-out estimates by a correction factor of two to account for sea lions in the water.

 We have no time-series of abundance estimates for the Columbia River.
 A table in Wiles (2015) report describing the range of maximum numbers in the Columbia River between 1976 and 2014 is our best source of information.
-Based on the range given in Wiles (2015), we simply abundance assume that Steller sea lion have time-series of abundance that is equal to California sea lions.
+Based on the range given in Wiles (2015), we simply abundance assumed that Steller sea lion have time-series of abundance that is equal to California sea lions described by Brown.

 Predator age and sex structure